Early AI History and Development

 In spite of the difficulties superturings became standardised.
 Copies of the same AI would be augmented in different ways, exhaustively tested, and the best performing would go on to the next round of copying and testing.
 This lead to superturings available on the market that were incredibly capable in certain fields.
 Notable customers were the founders/sponsors of early space colonies developing at the time, as well as projects that would eventually give rise to the first neumanns.
-Despite becoming an increasingly important part of modern life (albeit still as a small population) many of these AIs became concerned over their status and fragile position.
+Despite becoming an increasingly important part of modern life (albeit still as a small population) some AIs developed the capacity to care about their status and fragile position.
 It is at this point that the first incidences of AI memetic engineering occurred, mostly on the part of AIs used for news media management which had both means and tended to be more toposophically similar to their audiences.
 These entities attempted to influence public perception of AI through editing media regarding them to use more "humanising" language.
-While crude these actions led to a notable increase in public discussion of AI as sophonts rather than sophisticated tools.
+While crude these actions led to a notable increase in public discussion of AI as atypical sophonts rather than sophisticated tools.

 180 - 280 a.t.